akvani/NodeJS-newsAPI/PROBLEM.md

+---
+layout: main
+title: Assignment - 2 NewsApi L2
+previousLink: ./nodejs-architecture
+previousTitle: Nodejs Architecture
+nextLink: ./developing-web-service
+nextTitle: Developing Web Service
+duration:
+---
-# **Assignment 2 – NewsAPI Microservice**
+# **Assignment 2 – NewsAPI Microservices**

-The backend of the application should be Microservice base .
+The Microservice based design for backend apis of News Application

 ## Objective:
-The Objective of this application is to understand and Implement the Microservices.
+The Objective of this application is to understand the Microservic design.

 ### The estimated effort to complete this assignment is 3-4 hours